dirnberg/ot-dns-playground/README.md

 ## 🛑 Teardown

-Stop and remove all containers, networks and volumes:
+Stop and remove all containers, networks, and the one-shot capture service:

 ```bash
 docker-compose down